CMDR-JohnAlex/CMDR-JohnAlex/README.md

 <a href="https://skyline.github.com/CMDR-JohnAlex/2022" title="2022 Github Skyline">My 2022 Github Skyline</a>

 <p>Note: Please don't use my public code on github as an idea of how good a programmer I am.
-Most of my great projects are private or mostly not on github because they include a family member's name or some private information that would take too much time to remove for a github version, especially if I want to update the program on Github.</p>
+Although I am a terrible programmer, most of my projects are private, not worth shring, or not on github because they include lots of private information that would take too much time to remove for a github version</p>